suncoast-devs/handbook/lessons/react-assets/index.md

 ## What can we import?

-Our development and build tools come with various `loaders` to able to import various data types.
+Our development and build tools come with various `loaders` to be able to import various data types.
 If there is a type of data we need to support we can either find an existing loader and add it to our project **or** we can write our own since a loader is nothing more than some TypeScript (or JavaScript) code that